SpardaMarco/Haskell-Compiler/README.md

 This function receives a tuple of 3 elements, where the first element is the **code** (a list of instructions), the second element is the **stack** and the third element is the **state**.
 It then processes the **code** and returns a tuple of 3 elements, where the first element is the remaining **code** (should be empty), the second element is the resulting **stack** and the third element is the resulting **state**.

 Each instruction is processed one at a time, and the resulting **code**, **stack** and **state** are passed to the next instruction.
 This is done recursively until the **code** is empty.
-Each case of the **run** function corresponds to a different instruction, identified by pattern matching.
-The **run** function also uses auxiliary functions to process the different types of instructions.
+Each case of the *run* function corresponds to a different instruction, identified by pattern matching.
+The *run* function also uses auxiliary functions to process the different types of instructions.

 The *op* auxiliary functions are used to process the arithmetic, comparison and logical operations.
 These functions receive a function that corresponds to the operation to be performed, and the **stack**.
 The *op* functions then apply the operation to the top elements of the **stack** and return the resulting **stack**.
-If the **stack** does not have enough elements to perform the operation, a *run-time error* is thrown.
+If the **stack** does not have enough elements to perform the operation, a *Run-time error* is thrown.

 The *store* auxiliary function is used to store a variable and its corresponding value (top of the stack) in the **state**.
 If the variable is already stored, its value is updated.
 This function receives the variable name, the value to be stored and the **state**.
 The *store* function then searches for the variable in the **state** and updates its value if it exists, or adds the variable and its value to the **state** if it does not exist.

 The *fetch* auxiliary function is used to fetch a variable's value from the **state**.
-If the variable does not exist in the **state**, a *run-time error* is thrown.
+If the variable does not exist in the **state**, a *Run-time error* is thrown.
 This function receives the variable name and the **state**.
-The *fetch* function then searches for the variable in the **state** and returns its value if it exists, or throws a *run-time error* if it does not exist.
+The *fetch* function then searches for the variable in the **state** and returns its value if it exists, or throws a *Run-time error* if it does not exist.

 ### Test Examples